What does this travel guide to Dharamshala contain?

 - A few t-shirts, thick ones if you come in the winter and thin ones for the summer.

 - Some warm clothes as the weather gets colder in the evening.
 You would also need those warm clothes or at least a woolen shawl or a jacket.
-(I brought a sweater, too, but I sent it back for I didn’t need one in the summer.)
+(I brought a sweater, too, but I sent it back because I didn’t need one in the summer.)
 You can buy a shawl from Dharamshala, too.

 - Your toiletries and sunscreen and a hat for the sun.